 - Births are predominantly in the above sites, however, may occasionally occur at non-maternity sites. - Due to COVID-19, women booked at Bentley Hospital had their care transferred to KEMH or Armadale Hospital (based on patient postcode), with the last birth occurring at Bentley on 27 March 2020.
-A new Midwifery Birth Centre is anticipated to open at Bentley Hospital in 2024. - Similarly, all women booked at Geraldton Hospital had their care transferred to SJOG Geraldton; the last birth at Geraldton Hospital was on 6 April 2020.
+A new Midwifery Birth Centre is anticipated to open at Bentley Hospital towards the end of 2024 and results will be included in this KPI. - Similarly, all women booked at Geraldton Hospital had their care transferred to SJOG Geraldton; the last birth at Geraldton Hospital was on 6 April 2020.
 Maternity services reopened at Geraldton Hospital on 14 September 2021.

-Infants included are live births of babies born at or after term at public hospital services and public births at contracted health entities (contributory sites listed above).

-Infants excluded are stillbirths, and babies born before term (before 37 weeks).

-Infants for whom no Apgar score at 5 minutes post delivery

-was recorded (e.g. Not Known).

-Numerator: The number of babies born alive at or after term (from 37)

-completed weeks gestational age) with an Apgar score of

-less than seven at five minutes post-delivery.

-{Product of conception-gestational age, completed weeks

-N[N]

-[Birth-birth status, code N]

-[Birth-Apgar score (at 5 minutes), code NN] [Establishment - organisation identifier]

-[Patient election status]

-Denominator: The number of live-born babies born at or after term (from

-37 completed weeks gestational age).

-Product of conception-gestational age, completed weeks

-N[N]

-Birth-birth status, code N

-Establishment - organisation identifier

-Patient election status

-Data source type: Administrative by-product data

-Establishment - organisation identifier

-Data source type: Administrative by-product data.
+Inclusions: Infants included are live births of babies born at or after term at public hospital services and public births at contracted health entities (contributory sites listed above).
+Exclusions: Infants excluded are stillbirths, and babies born before term (before 37 weeks).
+Infants for whom no Apgar score at 5 minutes post delivery was recorded (e.g. Not Known).
+Computation: (Numerator/denominator) x 100 Numerator: The number of babies born alive at or after term (from 37 completed weeks gestational age) with an Apgar score of less than seven at five minutes post-delivery.
+Numerator data elements: Data Element/Data Set {Product of conception-gestational age, completed weeks N[N]} [Birth-birth status, code N] [Birth-Apgar score (at 5 minutes), code NN] [Establishment - organisation identifier] [Patient election status] Data Source Midwives Notification System Guide for use Nil Denominator: The number of live-born babies born at or after term (from 37 completed weeks gestational age).
+Denominator data elements: Data Element/Data Set Product of conception-gestational age, completed weeks N[N] Birth-birth status, code N Establishment - organisation identifier Patient election status Data Source Midwives Notification System Guide for use Data source type: Administrative by-product data Disaggregation data elements: Data Element/Data Set Establishment - organisation identifier Data Source Midwives Notification System Guide for use Data source type: Administrative by-product data.
+Comments: For women booked at Geraldton Hospital who had their care transferred to SJOG Geraldton, data linkage is required to identify these public patients from the birth records submitted by SJOG Geraldton prior to reporting.

-- For women booked at Geraldton Hospital who had their care transferred to SJOG Geraldton, data linkage is required to identify these public patients from the birth records submitted by SJOG Geraldton prior to reporting. - A birth is defined as the event in which a baby comes out of the uterus after a pregnancy of at least 20 weeks gestation or weighing 400 grams or more.
+- A birth is defined as the event in which a baby comes out of the uterus after a pregnancy of at least 20 weeks gestation or weighing 400 grams or more.
 If the baby is alive the birth is a live birth.
-If the baby is not alive the birth is a stillbirth.

-- Gestational age is a clinical measure of the duration of the pregnancy.
+If the baby is not alive the birth is a stillbirth. - Gestational age is a clinical measure of the duration of the pregnancy.
 Gestational age is reported as completed weeks.
 Term is defined as gestational ages between 37 and 41 weeks. - The Apgar score is calculated by assessing the infant against five criteria (Appearance, Pulse, Grimace, Activity, Respiration) on a scale from 0-2, and then adding these values to give a score 0-10.
-A score of less than seven at five minutes after birth is considered to be an indicator of complications and of compromise for the baby. - This definition was compiled using information from METeOR identifier: 772609. - Metadata for the MNS data items are available on the online national metadata repository, METeOR.
-The metadata details for items used in producing this indicator are available in the current version National Core Maternity Indicators (PI 04-Apgar score of less than 7 at 5 minutes for births at or after term, 2023) at: https://meteor.aihw.gov.au/content/772609
+A score of less than seven at five minutes after birth is considered to be an indicator of complications and of compromise for the baby. - This definition was compiled using information from METEOR identifier: 772609. - Metadata for the MNS data items are available on the online national metadata repository, METEOR.
+The metadata details for items used in producing this indicator are available in the current version National Core Maternity Indicators (PI 04-Apgar score of less than 7 at 5 minutes for births at or after term, 2024) at: https://meteor.aihw.gov.au/content/785330

+Representation class: Percentage

 Data type: Number

 Unit of measure: Person

 Format: NNN.NN%